gorpmlabs/hdspublic/HDS_Dives/Jan2015_jazz_social_network/readme.md

 	{"key":"Al Cohn","value":0},
 	...

 This is a large list (~1700) because it includes all the artists whether they're leaders or not.
-NOTE: There is no name disambiguation (e.g. "Tony Williams" and "Anthony Williams" are treated as different artists eventhough they, in this case, NOT when the instrument is bass).
+NOTE: There is no name disambiguation (e.g. "Tony Williams" and "Anthony Williams" are treated as different artists eventhough they, in this case, NOT when the instrument is drums).

 ###Getting collaborators
 You can learn how to get the collaborators with this simple call :